petermost/CppAidKit/README.md

 CppAidKit
 =========

 A C++ library which contains C++11/Qt aid classes.
-The documentation is for now lacking because it is foremost a privatly used library.
-But some notable highlights:
+The documentation is still a work in progress, but some notable highlights are:

 ##Standard classes:
 - [file](https://github.com/petermost/CppAidKit/blob/master/src/pera_software/aidkit/io/basic_file.hpp): A RAII wrapper around `std::FILE *` functions and it's wide character versions.
 It also returns or throws a `std::error_code` instead of setting `std::errno`.